galaxyproject/galaxy-hub/src/tutorials/histories/index.md

 1. Scroll and click the checkboxes next to the datasets you want to manage.
 You can also 'shift+click' to select a range of datasets.
 1. Click the 'All' button to select all datasets.
 Click the 'None' button to clear/remove all selections.
-1. Click the 'For all selected...' to choose the action.
+1. Click the 'For all selected...' to choose an action.
 The action will be performed on all selected datasets.
 (If an action doesn't apply to a selected dataset - like deleting a deleted dataset - nothing will happen.)
 1. You can click the multi-select button again to hide the checkboxes again.